 Q: I am one of those people (and my wife) who made the decision years ago to invest in property rather than super.
-Now at 60, (wife 55) I am retired and live off my property investments.
-I have 14 tenants in 2 separate complexes and a separate house all in different locations.
+Now at 60, (wife 57) I am retired and live off my property investments.
 I would like to get rid of the properties at about age 65.
-Mainly because of the worry, and maintenance upkeep, and to give us more free time as I manage the properties.
-I have a SMSF with Australian blue-chip shares now worth $80,000.
+Mainly because of the worry, and maintenance upkeep, and to give us more free time, as I manage the properties myself.
+I have an SMSF with Australian blue-chip shares now worth $250,000.
 I don’t use managed funds or master trusts.
-If we sell, combined value about $4 million and capital gains tax (CGT) will eat into the sale value.
-Can we still contribute $150,000 each, per year to super and thus reduce our CGT liability.
+If we sell our properties, with a combined value of about $4 million then capital gains tax will eat into the sale value.
+Can we still contribute $180,000 each, per year to super and thus reduce our CGT liability?

-The concessional (before-tax) contributions cap is the relevant contributions cap when considering strategies to reduce a CGT liability or reducing any other personal tax liability, is.
-For anyone aged 60 or over, the concessional cap is $35,000 a year (for the 2013/2014 year) and $25,000 a year for anyone under the age of 60 (for the 2013/2014 year).
+The concessional (before-tax) contributions cap is the relevant contributions cap when considering strategies to reduce a CGT liability or reducing any other personal tax liability.
+For the 2018/2019 year, the concessional contributions cap is $25,000, and this cap applies to all ages.

 Note: For the benefit of other readers, you must satisfy a work test if you’re planning to contribute on or after the age of 65.
-I explain the over-65 rules in the SuperGuide article For over-65s: Ten super tips for making super contributions
+I explain the over-65 rules in the SuperGuide article For over-65s: Ten tips when making super contributions.

 For more information about making super contributions, see the following Super Guides: